naturalis/trait-organismal-ungulates/terms/terms.md

 - 1) Myers, P., R. Espinosa, C. S. Parr, T. Jones, G. S. Hammond, and T. A. Dewey.
 2022.
 The Animal Diversity Web (online).
 Accessed at https://animaldiversity.org.

 ## Domestication
-- Whether the animal is domesticated/the wild ancestor of a domesticated species or not.
+- Whether the animal is domesticated or the wild ancestor of a domesticated species.
 Species were defined as (1) domesticated or (2) wild.
 #### _Domesticated_
 #### _Wild_
 - Source: